What are the central themes for Book to Action 2021?

 We recommend that you select one main title to feature.
 California Center for the Book will purchase as many paperback copies of that title for your library’s Book to Action series as our budget allows.
 Let’s run some numbers.
 If we have $1,000 to spend per initiative, and the books cost about $15 each (with tax, shipping etc) that only provides you about 65 copies for your series.
 That’s one reason why we suggest selecting just one book.
 However, you can and should expand that single title with Recommended Reading booklists that support your theme.
 In fact, we suggest you make a reading list that explores the theme with works selected for all ages.
 Enlist your Youth Services Librarians to suggest pictures books, explore MS and YA reads, graphic novels, fiction and nonfiction too.
-For Book to Action 2021, we are even going to build music playlists that work for each theme.
-Best of all, these recommended reading lists and playlist will be built collaboratively and share among all of the participating libraries.
-Yes, by Slack!
-We’ll be talking more about ‘what book(s)’ are best for each theme and community in October 2020.
+Let us know as you build Recommended Reading lists and we can add them to the Book to Action Toolkit.

-I’m worried that I cannot book the author or I cannot secure a big fancy pants speaker before the applications are due.
-Should I apply?
+I’m worried that I cannot book the author or I cannot secure a big fancy pants speaker.
+What should I do?

-See above and yes!
-We have an opportunity to book some state-wide speaker events based on our themes for 2021.
+We have an opportunity to book 3 state-wide speaker events based on our 3 themes for 2021.
 Those may or may not be the author, but we’ll keep you posted.
 Sometimes authors are a big draw and sometimes not.
 Sometimes a panel of community members might be more engaging.
 And we’re welcome to input if you have a great idea for a speaker / connection for Equity, Sustainability or Health.
 Let’s discuss on Slack.

-I have limited staff/time/money/brain bandwidth.
+I have limited staff/time/money/bandwidth.
 Will Book to Action work for my library?

-It’s 2020 and we’re right there with you.
+We’re right there with you.
 We’ll be looking to collaborate and coordinate state-wide whenever possible.
 We handle the book orders, pay your speaker, and provide plenty of training and support along the way.
 If you have the passion and commitment for engaging adults, our community of California libraries can help you along with way.
-Build your internal team and get ready to apply.

 I’m not sure how to work best with community partners, build a community engagement series, or how to start!
-Where’s the training?
 Oh no, I cannot attend one or more of the proposed webinars.
 Will they be recorded?

 We’ve got you covered.
 Training and collaboration will occur through the planning and execution phases of this project.
 Need something else?
 We can either add it to the training list or recommend other options.
 Staff development webinars will be offered live and recorded for those who cannot attend live.
 See for the schedule of Book to Action webinars.
 Additional informal Zoom meetings may be held throughout year.
 Check Slack for updates.

 Where can I find the requirements for Book to Action?

 The overview and timeline can be found on the Book to Action 2021 home page.
-The Book to Action 2021 documents and forms (once you’re participating), along with examples of past Book to Action programs, and assets can be found in the Book to Action 2021 Toolkit.
+The Book to Action 2021 documents and forms along with examples of past Book to Action programs, and assets can be found in the Book to Action 2021 Toolkit.

-I have another idea for a Book to Action theme that doesn’t touch on Equity, Sustainability, or Health.
+I have an idea for a Book to Action theme that doesn’t touch on Equity, Sustainability, or Health.
 Should I apply in 2021?